gipi/blog/_posts/2018-10-28-processor-arithmetics.md

 $$

-that means that left shifting a binary number is equivalent to multiplying the same number for a power of two.
+that means that left shifting a binary number is equivalent to multiplying the same number for a power of two (I know, I know, this is obvious).

-For signed numbers there is not a unique way to represent them: the quick and dirty way would be to use the most significant bit as **sign bit**;
-this has two drawbacks:
+For signed numbers there is not a unique way to represent them: the quick and dirty way would be to use the most significant bit as **sign bit** but this has the drawback to have two zeros.

- 1. when you add a positive and negative number together you have to invert the operation to be a subtraction (and viceversa) and this need a circuitery in the processor.
- 2. you have two zeros

 I think that this encoding is not used by anyone in the real world (but I could be wrong), there are more efficient ways.